Python Binary File Guide: Practical Read, Parse, Write

 offsetNumber of bytes to move

-whenceReference point (0: beginning of file, 1: current position, 2: end of file)
+whenceReference point (0: start of file, 1: current position, 2: end of file)

 Example: Reading Data from a Specific Position